 John 10:35 .. and the Scripture cannot be broken ..

-Scripture cannot be broken and it is given by inspiration of God or God breathed.
-These are the important attributes of Scripture.
-Hence, Scripture have a high authority in deciding and showing the correct way.
+Scripture cannot be broken.
+This is an important attribute of Scripture.
+Hence, Scripture has a high authority in deciding and showing the correct way.

 Luke 24:44-45 Then He said to them, “These are the words which I spoke to you while I was still with you, that all things must be fulfilled which were written in the Law of Moses and the Prophets and the Psalms concerning Me.”
 And He opened their understanding, that they might comprehend the Scriptures.